ZacharyGeurts/AMOURANTHRTX/README.md

 Pre-Alpha Linux SDK for RTX SECURE ZERO operational cost RTX software development.
 Built with and for Vibe Coding.
 Built with and for SDL3 Vulkan C++23 GLM
+SECURE.
+I can not tell if you pirated my code by looking at the binary.
+At least switch your build from debug to release.
 Sorry I cannot assist with vsproj but would love to hear of success.

 See how easy it is? https://github.com/ZacharyGeurts/AMOURANTHRTX/tree/PlasticBeach